 Of course, there is indeed so much more about Markle to focus on other than her race; she's an accomplished actress, a dedicated philanthropist, and, I can happily say from having met her a few years ago, a genuinely nice person.
 Still, many folks — like myself — are focusing on her race because we're simply proud that someone like Markle has finally made their way inside the historically white British monarchy.
 In fact, when I learned they were dating last year, I was ready to stand outside the palace blasting Solange from a boombox.
-But after doing some hardcore Googling way back then, I realized something: Markle, whose mother is Black and father is white, is actually not the first Black or bi-racial woman to join the royal family.
-That distinction likely actually goes way back to the 18th century to Queen Charlotte of Mecklenburg-Strelitz.
+But after doing some hardcore Googling way back then, I realised something: Markle, whose mother is black and father is white, is actually not the first black or bi-racial woman to join the royal family.
+That distinction actually goes way back to the 18th century to Queen Charlotte of Mecklenburg-Strelitz.

-The fact that her Black physical traits were visible in those paintings was, in itself, noteworthy, because it was customary at the time for artists to "play down, soften or even obliterate undesirable features in a subjects' face," also according to PBS.
-Even more controversial is the fact that the artist who depicted Queen Charlotte in all of her portraits was Sir Allan Ramsay, an anti-slavery advocate who went on to marry a Black woman himself.
+The fact that her black physical traits were visible in those paintings was, in itself, noteworthy, because it was customary at the time for artists to "play down, soften or even obliterate undesirable features in a subjects' face," also according to PBS.
+Even more controversial is the fact that the artist who depicted Queen Charlotte in all of her portraits was Sir Allan Ramsay, an anti-slavery advocate who went on to marry a black woman himself.
 All that being said, many historians believe the mere existence of Queen Charlotte and these portraits could have played a major role in the slavery abolition movement of the time.
 And that makes total sense.
 I mean, think about it: As we saw on The Crown, Queen Elizabeth II wouldn't even allow her sister to marry a man who had once been divorced.
 And that was in the 1950s.
-Can you imagine the existence of a Black queen back in the 18th century?!
+Can you imagine the existence of a black queen back in the 18th century?!

 It also turns out that even Queen Charlotte might not be the lone mixed royal — and potentially not even the first, either.
-Philippa of Hainault, a fourteenth-century Queen of England, was also rumored to have African ancestry.
-And in 2004, former sheep sheerer and builder Gary Lewis became the first Maori — or aboriginal New Zealander — to join the extended royal family by marrying Lady Davina Lewis, daughter of the Duke of Gloucester and 28th in line to the British throne.
+Philippa of Hainault, a fourteenth-century Queen of England, was also rumoured to have African ancestry.
+And in 2004, former sheep sheerer and builder Gary Lewis became the first Maori — or aboriginal New Zealander — to join the extended royal family by marrying Lady Davina Lewis, daughter of the Duke of Glouchester and 28th in line to the British throne.
 (I know, I know.
 Let me know if y'all need me to draw a family tree for all of this.)

 Regardless, I think it's long overdue (like, seven generations long) for Queen Charlotte to get some credit for being an early trailblazer among the royals.
-And even though the official title of the first Black member of royalty was technically taken a long time ago, I'm still cheering hard for Meghan Markle.
+And even though the official title of the first black member of royalty was technically taken a long time ago, I'm still cheering hard for Meghan Markle.
 Because if this recent engagement reminds us of anything, it's that at the end of the day, nothing matters more when it comes to love than pure happiness.